Jbleezy/BO2-Reimagined/README.md

 ## Players
 * Unlimited sprint
-* Automatically get 3 self revives in solo
+* Self revives in solo are active whenever the player has at least 1 perk
 * 100% backwards speed, strafe speed, and sprint strafe speed
 * Can dive again right away after just diving
 * Can move after diving quicker